Reducing challenging behaviours & producing meaningful progress through Practical Functional Assessment (PFA) & Skill Based Treatment (SBT).

 Skill Based Treatment involves using the information gathered from the IISCA assessment to systematically and progressively teach social skills such as communication, toleration, and cooperation with adult instruction.
 During this process we will be communicating to your child through the way we set up the environment and deliver instructions that do not need to comply against their will and they do not need to escalate to escape or avoid the things they don’t want or to get the things they do want.
 We aim to empower your child to achieve positive behaviour change and skill development by making them feel safe, validated, and respected throughout the treatment process.

 At the beginning of the treatment intervention, the target challenging behaviour is initially replaced with a more efficient form of communication.
-This is often called functional communication training or FCT.
+This is often called a functional communication response or FCR.
 This may be a sign, vocal response or form of augmentative and alternative communication (AAC) or a combination of these, depending on what is most appropriate for your child.
 This simple communication response is then shaped and expectations are increased to be more developmentally appropriate and capable of being understood and acted upon by others.
 This could be by increasing the amount of words used to communicate or also getting the listeners attention before making the request to ensure that they’re listening.
 During intervention, your clinical team will usually select 2-3 behavioural repertoires that you’ll focus on at a time.
 For example, play, leisure, academics, communication or motor skills.
 Over time, important leisure, academic, or vocational skills will continue to be included and built upon.

 All teaching trials will involve your child communicating, tolerating, pausing playing with their preferred items (reinforcers), and moving to a context or setting in which learning will occur (such as a table for academic work or bathroom for daily living skills).
 Once in this setting, then may then begin learning or completing tasks in this area.